Wharton, New Jersey: Education

-Alfred C. MacKinnon Middle School with 271 students in grades 6–8.
+Alfred C. MacKinnon Middle School with 264 students in grades 6–8.

-Public school students in ninth through twelfth grades attend Morris Hills High School, located in Rockaway Borough, and which also serves portions of Rockaway Borough and Rockaway Township.
-As of the 2018–19 school year, the high school had an enrollment of 1,279 students and 118.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
-The high school is part of the Morris Hills Regional High School District, which also includes students from Denville Township, who attend Morris Knolls High School along with students from parts of Rockaway Borough and Rockaway Township.
+Public school students in ninth through twelfth grades attend Morris Hills High School, located in Rockaway Borough, and which also serves students from Rockaway Borough and portions of Rockaway Township.
+As of the 2023–24 school year, the high school had an enrollment of 1,141 students and 116.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
+The high school is part of the Morris Hills Regional High School District, which also includes students from Denville Township and parts of Rockaway Township, who attend Morris Knolls High School.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 22.12 mi of roadways, of which 16.67 mi were maintained by the municipality, 3.31 mi by Morris County and 2.14 mi by the New Jersey Department of Transportation.

-Interstate 80 runs east-west for about 1.1 mi and New Jersey Route 15 runs through north–south for 0.9 mi.
+Interstate 80 runs east–west for about 1.1 mi and New Jersey Route 15 runs through north–south for 0.9 mi.